 All roads are a bit narrow and winding but offer awe-inspiring views and pull-offs to enjoy the scenery or take a break.
 Traffic jams are possible during the busiest times of the year, especially on the weekends, so be prepared to be patient.
 The narrow roads can also be challenging for larger motorhomes and travel trailers, so allow plenty of time for your drive.
 With nearly 150 miles of road to wander, there is plenty to see.

 When visiting the park in the winter, always check the current road conditions and closures.
 Heavy snow closes many of the roads for several months, and others can be shut down based on current conditions.

 Places to Go

-Paradise Jackson Visitor Center
+Henry M. Jackson Memorial Visitor Center at Paradise

-This historic hotel has lodging, a dining room, café, and a gift shop.
+This historic hotel has lodging, a dining room, a café, and a gift shop.
 Built in 1917, the inn has been designated as a “Great Lodge of the West.”
 It is open seasonally.

 National Park Inn